greerviau/openvoiceassistant-hub/backend/skills/README.md

 The only required functions are whatever actions you have in your ```INTENTIONS``` list in the ```__init__.py``` file.
 The name of the functions MUST match the actions.

 The action functions can perform any actions auxilary actions you want.
 You can utilize any integrations that you have imported.
-You can access an integration via the integration manager ```OpenVoiceAssistant.integration_manager.get_integration_module("<integration>")```
+You can access an integration via the integration manager ```OpenVoiceAssistant.integration_manager.get_integration_module("<integration>")```.

 The action functions themselves take a dictionary ```context``` as a parameter and must return a string response that you want to send to the user.